chromatone/chromatone.center/practice/chord/scales/index.md

 ---
 title: Scale chords
-subtitle: Find all available chords for all degrees of any scale
+description: Find all available chords for all degrees of any scale
 date: 2022-06-15
 ---